 Description

-The striped hyena has a short but fairly massive torso set on its legs.
-The forelimbs are longer than the hind legs, which caused the back to slope downwards.
-The legs are relatively weak and thin, with the forelimbs being bent at the carpal region.
+The striped hyena has a short but fairly massive torso on its legs.
+The forelimbs are longer than the hind legs, which causes the back to slope downwards.
+The legs are relatively weak and thin, with the forelimbs bent at the carpal region.

 The neck is long, thick, and largely immobile, while the head is massive and heavy with a shortened facial region.
-It has small eyes with large, broad, sharply pointed ears that are set on the head.
-Similar to other hyenas, the striped hyena has bulky pads on its paw as wells as powerful but blunt claws and a short tail.
+It has small eyes with large, broad, sharply pointed ears set on the head.
+Like other hyenas, the striped hyena has bulky pads on its paw, powerful but blunt claws, and a short tail.

-The striped hyena lacks a false scrotal sack, and enlarged clitoris noted in the female genitalia of the spotted hyena.
+The striped hyena lacks a false scrotal sack, and an enlarged clitoris is noted in the female genitalia of the spotted hyena.
 A female striped hyena has three pairs of nipples.

 The anus can be turned inside out up to a length of 5 cm and is everted during mating and social interaction.
 Its eyes are acute, though its senses of hearing and smell are weak.
-Having a shortened facial region, high sagittal crest, and an inflated frontal bone in the skull is typical of the genus.
+A shortened facial region, a high sagittal crest, and an inflated frontal bone in the skull are typical of the genus.

-Compared to the spotted and brown hyenas, the skull of the striped hyena is smaller in size and is slightly less massive build.
-It is nonetheless still well adapted and powerfully structured to anchor exceptionally strong jaw muscles, which provides it with enough bite-force to splinter a camel’s thigh bone.
+Compared to the spotted and brown hyenas, the striped hyena’s skull is smaller and slightly less massive in build.
+It is still well adapted and powerfully structured to anchor exceptionally strong jaw muscles, providing enough bite force to splinter a camel’s thigh bone.

 The winter coats are uniform and unusually long for an animal its size.
 It has a luxuriant mane of long, tough hairs along the back from the occiput to the base of the tail.
-The coat is generally bristly and coarse, though it varies on the season.
+The coat is generally bristly and coarse, although it varies in season.

-In winter, the coat is soft, fairly dense, and has a well-developed underfur.
+The coat is soft, fairly dense in winter, and has a well-developed underfur.
 The guard hairs are 50 to 75 mm long on the flanks, 150 to 225 mm long on the mane, and 150 mm on the tail.
-In summer, the coat is much coarser and shorter and lacks underfur even though the mane remains large.
+The coat is much coarser and shorter in summer, lacking underfur even though the mane remains large.

-In winter, the coat is usually of a dirty grey or dirty brownish-grey colour.
+In winter, the coat is usually of a dirty grey or dirty brownish-grey color.
 The hairs of the mane are white or light grey at the base and dark brown or black at the tips.
-The muzzle is grayish brown, dark, black, or brownish-grey, while the cheek and the top of its head are more lightly coloured, and the ears are almost black.
+The muzzle is grayish brown, dark, black, or brownish-grey, while the cheek and the top of its head are more lightly colored, and the ears are almost black.

 Diet

-The striped hyena is a scavenger that feeds on ungulate carcasses at different stages of decomposition, cartilages, fresh bones, bone marrow, and ligaments.
+The striped hyena is a scavenger that feeds on ungulate carcasses at different stages of decomposition, cartilage, fresh bones, bone marrow, and ligaments.

 It crushes large bones into smaller particles and swallows them, though sometimes an entire bone is eaten whole.
 It will infrequently attack and kill any animal it can overcome.

 In Turkmenistan, the striped hyena is recorded to feed on kulan, wild boar, tortoises, and porcupines.
-In eastern Jordan, the main sources of food for the striped hyena include water buffalo, feral horse, and village refuse.
+In eastern Jordan, the main food sources for the striped hyena include water buffalo, feral horses, and village refuse.

-Due to its scavenging diet, the striped hyena requires more water to survive compared to other carnivores.
+Due to its scavenging diet, the striped hyena requires more water than other carnivores.

 Reproduction